 When it comes to doors, there are four basic types of materials that are used in their construction.
 There are more exotic materials, but these are the basic four.

-The negatives is that a steel door does require some maintenance as well as routine painting as the color tends to fade and steel has a tendency to rust… especially in an Canada winter.
+The negative is that a steel door does require some maintenance as well as routine painting as the colour tends to fade and steel has a tendency to rust… especially in a Canadian winter.

-Fiberglass Composites: Extraordinarily tough and as an added bonus are practically maintenance free.
+Fiberglass Composites: Extraordinarily tough and as an added bonus are practically maintenance-free.
 In our experience, these are the best doors for Canada when you consider moisture and humidity.
 Unlike other materials, fiberglass composites can easily be made to resemble the look of wood.
-Also, fiberglass doors have one of the longest standing warranties in the industry.
-Also, if your highly sensitive to energy savings, Fiberglass composite doors have one of the highest energy efficiency ratings of any doors on the market.
-Lastly, with our in house finishing shop, these doors can be painted to match just about any exterior.
+Also, fiberglass doors have one of the longest-standing warranties in the industry.
+Also, if you’re highly sensitive to energy savings, Fiberglass composite doors have one of the highest energy efficiency ratings of any doors on the market.
+Lastly, with our in-house finishing shop, these doors can be painted to match just about any exterior.

 Aluminum Doors: Next to solid wood, aluminum doors are the most expensive doors on the market.
 The reason?
-Just about all aluminum doors has to be obtained directly from the manufacturer.
-As a result, precision and expertise is required in order to get the measurements exactly correct.
+Just about all-aluminum doors has to be obtained directly from the manufacturer.
+As a result, precision and expertise are required in order to get the measurements exactly correct.
 With that said, aluminum doors do have some significant advantages.
-Aluminum rusts a lot less than steel, are stronger than fiberglass, and with its baked-on enamel finish, your colors are less likely to fade and does not require repainting.
+Aluminum rusts a lot less than steel, is stronger than fiberglass, and with its baked-on enamel finish, your colours are less likely to fade and do not require repainting.

 Solid Wood Doors: Nothing matches wood for sheer beauty.
 Wood also allows a homeowner to personalize their doors with and carved trim to intricate designs.
 In short, wood is unmatched in either versatility or beauty.
 However, solid wood doors are the most expensive doors on the market.
 Wood doors also require significant routine maintenance and can crack or warp in weather extremes.